slolow/portfolio/README.md

 ## To do and future ideas

 - smaller font-size and line-height for medium size screens (laptops)
-- write an own mail server with node.js/express and deploy it on [vercel](vercel.com)
+- write an own mail server with node.js/express and deploy it on <a href="https://vercel.com/" target="_blank">vercel</a>